kristinemlarson/gnssrefl/docs/pages/README_install.md

 We no longer encourage people to use **teqc** as it is not supported by UNAVCO.
 We try to install it in case you would like to use it on old files.

+### Homework 0: Test installation.
+For some of the shortcourses, we compiled a [**Homework 0**](https://gnssrefl.readthedocs.io/en/latest/homeworks/homework0.html) that walks a new user through a few simple tests for validating successful gnssrefl installation.